pingcap/talent-plan/rust/README.md

 Over a series of projects, you will build a single networked, multithreaded, and asynchronous Rust application.
-Creating this application, a [key-value database][kv], will provide opportunities to explore the best of the crate ecosystem, a variety of concurrent data types, the world of async Rust, and important Rust tools.
+Creating this application, a [key-value database][kv], will provide opportunities to exercise the best of the crate ecosystem, a variety of concurrent data types, the world of async Rust, interesting langauge features, and important Rust tools.
 In between projects are small lessons and exercises on the subjects necessary to complete the next project.

 <!-- TODO make the above sparkle -->
 <!-- NOTE: keep the above in sync with lesson-plan.md -->